dhughes/tiy-java-crash-course/Crash Course.md

 }
 ```

 Here we've declared the `toString()` method as being `public` (globally accessible) and indicated that it will return `String` data.
 In the body of the method we are using `+` addition operator to build a `String` that describes the current card.
-We use the `return` keyword to provide this `String` description back to whatever executed the method.
+We use the `return` keyword to provide this `String` description back to whatever executes the method.

 Now, if we run our main method we'll see output that looks like this: